stephanie-K/practitioner-stories/_docs/SAtSD/general.md

 ![screenshot of the part of the big Miro board showing the post it for this theme of the research](/practitioner-stories/images/SAtSD/satsd-gen2.png)
 [Access the part of the Miro Board represented in the image](https://miro.com/app/board/o9J_ldOzA14=/?moveToWidget=3074457352333740932&cot=14)

+### List of insights

+Selecting one of the insights' link below will take you to the quotes supporting it.

 <hr class="big">